Frequently Asked Questions

 Contact your assigned academic advisor and use StudentAdmin

-In the College of Engineering, we ensure that all students leave orientation with a schedule, so our hope is that there are few adjustments needed afterwards.
+In the College of Engineering, we ensure that all students leave orientation with a full-time schedule, so our hope is that there are few adjustments needed afterwards.
 In the event a student does want to make changes, they will need to wait until access to the StudentAdmin system is open, and any holds are resolved, to then use StudentAdmin to make adjustments.

 Note: Students have until the 10th day of classes to adjust their schedule.
 Students can rely on what they learned at orientation to navigate enrollment actions in StudentAdmin, or brush up with the help links below: